eclipse/packages/charts/hono/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Release Notes

+### 2.6.0

+* Use Hono 2.5.0 container images.
+* Update bitnami/kafka chart to version 26.8.x which uses Kafka 3.6 in Kraft mode.
+* Update to latest MongoDB chart version 13.x.

 ### 2.5.6